Levis (motorcycle): Four-strokes

 From 1928 onward, Levis produced 247 cc (67 mm bore x 70 mm stroke) and 346 cc (70 mm bore x 90 mm stroke) four-stroke ohv machines and later added 498 cc and 600 cc ohv four-strokes.
 For a brief period, a 346 cc side valve single, and also a 247 cc sohc single with chain-driven overhead camshaft were available.

 Competition

 Levis two strokes, ridden by Geoff Davison, R. O. Clark, Phil Pike and others, won many races including the 1922 Lightweight TT, while the four strokes excelled off-road.
 Percy Hunt rode a 346 cc model successfully in races, and just before World War II, Bob Foster gained many wins on a Levis ohv 598 cc bike in trials and moto cross.

 Present

 In 2014, the brand of Levis motorcycles was acquired by David Redshaw of the Auto Crowd Group, a business providing online car, motorcycle, yacht, and aviation clubs.

+In 2017, the Levis name was sold to Phil Bevan of engineering firm Bevan Davidson International (BDI).
+Following a public announcement in 2018, work began on reviving the Levis brand.
+Development of the Levis V6 Café Racer later started, which was firstly planned to use the 2.0 litre V10 engine from the Connaught Type D sports car (a company also acquired by BDI), although a V6 was later deemed more suitable.
+Production was originally scheduled for 2018, with an initial batch of six bikes, priced at £52,000.
+Production has not yet materialised, although development on a range of motorcycles continues.